Sky-watchers in Singapore can look forward to two dazzling celestial highlights – the Harvest Moon and the Draconids meteor shower!

 Earth goes through these dust streaks every year, so we can predict when these meteor showers happen on an annual basis.

-Orionid Meteor Shower taking place this October
+Draconids Meteor Shower taking place 7 – 10 October

-1. What are the Orionids meteor shower?
+1. What is the Draconids meteor shower?

 6. How can I get the best view of this occurrence in Singapore?